UK to intervene in foreign takeovers of critical infrastructure

-LONDON Prime Minister Theresa May plans to give her government the powers to intervene in the takeover of any critical infrastructure by a foreign buyer to enable it to protect national security.
+LONDON (Reuters) - Prime Minister Theresa May plans to give her government the powers to intervene in the takeover of any critical infrastructure by a foreign buyer to enable it to protect national security.

 The world's fifth-largest economy has attracted more foreign investment than any other country in Europe but May has said her government should have the power to scrutinise significant foreign investment and intervene when it concerns critical assets such as nuclear power.